Here’s my comprehensive guide to spending 10 days in beautiful Tuscany.

 The museum space is a fabulous treasure box of sculpture.
 Its rooftop terrace also offers a mesmerizing vie of Brunelleschi’s dome.

-Florence Cathedral is made of brown sandstone and beautifully faced or “frosted” with pink, green, and white marble.
+Construction of the cathedral started in 1296 and took 172 years to complete.
+Its structure is made of brown sandstone and is strikingly adorned with pink, green, and white marble.

-It’s decorated with frescos by Giorgio Vasari, a Florentine artist and the world’s first art historian.
-For panoramic views, climb up the cupola.
-Click here to buy a skip-the-line ticket to climb the dome.
+Inside the dome, you’ll find frescoes by Giorgio Vasari, a renowned Florentine artist and the world’s first art historian.
+For breathtaking panoramic views of the city, you can climb up to the top of the dome.

 Next, stroll to the Baptistery, in front of the main facade of the Duomo.
 Dating from 1059, it’s over a thousand years old.
 The Baptistery sports three magnificent sets of bronze doors.